CHANGE OF SEASON

 I love the turn of the season–the days getting shorter.
 I had the first fire in my woodstove late last week.
 As some of you know, that’s a big deal in my year.
 Gretapie had first dibs on the comfy spot in front of the stove, but Mr Fez has availed himself of it, too.
 They seem to work out an equitable schedule on their own.

 I’ve been heating with wood for 40 years and I try to wait until the temperature outside has dropped to 40°F (just below 5°C) to strike the match for that first fire I have laid.
 It’s a sign that soup and stew season have arrived.
-Duncan built me a new woodshed this summer and filled it up with dry wood ready to burn, so as soon as the temperature dropped, I was ready.
+My son built me a new woodshed this summer and filled it up with dry wood ready to burn, so as soon as the temperature dropped, I was ready.
 The woodshed is just a few steps from the deck, so it’s now really easy to bring in a few armfuls to last until the next day.

 Yesterday, as I was driving back from the big city, the sky was gray and wet and the tall cedar trees were in a mist–a far cry from the summer day on which I took the above picture.
 I stopped at my friend Cindy’s on the way home, where Gretapie had spent the day, and enjoyed a warming bowl of potato soup and cornbread.
 When Gretapie and I got home last night, I set the fire, did a few chores, wrapped myself in a wooly blanket, and cuddled up on the couch with a good book.
 Right now I’m reading Hippie Food by Jonathan Kauffman.
 I bought it nearly a year ago when it first came out and am just now cracking it open.
 If you came of age in the 60’s or 70’s, like me, you may recognize a lot of the names in it, and if you are from a different generation, it’s still a very good read.